• Target level of study

 Further studies

-The L3pro EVAPPMT training is designed to train experimentation technicians who will be integrated into the world of employment at the end of the training.
-The continuation of studies in Master Pro or in engineering school remains possible for a small number of students even if it is not encouraged.
+The L3pro EVAPPMT training is designed to train experimental technicians who enter the world of employment at the end of the training.
+Continuing their studies in a professional master's degree or in an engineering school remains possible for a small number of students, even if it is not encouraged.

 Read more